May God’s Peace, which is Beyond all Understanding, be with you in this time of Grief for you and your family.

 Additional Things to Consider

 Many families choose to make a program and have copies available for those who attend the funeral.
 Your mortuary may have samples and a service to help you put this together.
-Additionally, our Parish Secretary in the office can show you some samples.
+Additionally, our office can show you some samples.
 Some families like to have pictures, and flowers, in the Church and/or parish hall.
-Please contact our Parish Secretary to plan for these and Church setup for the Funeral Liturgy.
+Please contact us with any questions.

 Link to Download the Form, suggested Readings, and instructions